Fujifilm GFX 50S vs Leica TL

 Body comparison: Fujifilm GFX 50S vs Leica TL

 An illustration of the physical size and weight of the Fujifilm GFX 50S and the Leica TL is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GFX 50S – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL is considerably smaller (34 percent) than the Fujifilm GFX 50S.
 Moreover, the TL is substantially lighter (48 percent) than the GFX 50S.
 It is worth mentioning in this context that the GFX 50S is splash and dust resistant, while the TL does not feature any corresponding weather-sealing.